EdgeMind — On-device Voice Assistant

 How it works

-The runtime — and why not MediaPipe.
+The runtime, and why not MediaPipe.
 I started on com.google.mediapipe:tasks-genai, the obvious choice.
 It refused to load Gemma 4 with audio: the model’s audio adapter section is CPU-pinned in the .litertlm metadata, but tasks-genai’s audio executor is hardcoded GPU-only and dies trying to materialise LlmParameters.
-The fix was to drop down a layer to LiteRT-LM (com.google.ai.edge.litertlm:litertlm-android:0.10.2), which exposes per-modality backends — GPU LLM, CPU audio — which is what the model actually requires.
-The Kotlin API itself is documented well enough (Engine, ConversationConfig, ToolSet / @Tool / @ToolParam); what isn’t documented is the operational layer below.
+The fix was to drop down a layer to LiteRT-LM (com.google.ai.edge.litertlm:litertlm-android:0.10.2), which exposes per-modality backends (GPU for the LLM, CPU for audio), which is what the model actually requires.

 Backend cascade.
 GPU (OpenCL) → GpuArtisan → CPU, tried in order at engine init.
-Android’s System.loadLibrary("OpenCL") only searches the standard linker namespace and misses vendor-installed OpenCL on most Mali/Adreno devices, so I probe the common absolute paths (/vendor/lib64/, /system/vendor/lib64/, etc.) explicitly.
-If a backend dies mid-generation, it’s marked bad, the engine is closed, and the next turn re-inits on the next-best backend.
-Audio always stays pinned to CPU — that section of the model card requires it.
+Android’s System.loadLibrary("OpenCL") only searches the standard linker namespace and misses vendor-installed OpenCL on most Mali/Adreno devices, so I probe the common absolute paths (/vendor/lib64/, /system/vendor/lib64/, …) explicitly.
+If a backend dies mid-generation it’s marked bad, the engine is closed, and the next turn re-inits on the next-best backend.
+Audio always stays pinned to CPU; that section of the model card requires it.

 Voice in / voice out.
-Push-to-talk only today — hold the mic button, talk, release.
-AudioRecord captures at 16 kHz mono with a 30 s cap matching the model’s max audio segment, and Gemma’s reply is piped back through Android’s built-in TextToSpeech engine.
-The system prompt is rebuilt each turn with the actual current date, time, and zone — without that, the model fabricates dates from its 2023 training cutoff.
+Push-to-talk only today: hold the mic button, talk, release.
+AudioRecord captures at 16 kHz mono with a 30 s cap matching the model’s max audio segment, and Gemma’s reply is piped back through Android’s built-in TextToSpeech.
+The system prompt is rebuilt each turn with the actual current date, time, and zone.
+Without that, the model fabricates dates from its 2023 training cutoff.

 What works today